 So you really can’t let people into your stores?
 How about doing it virtually.
 This amazing series of films from Historic Royal Palaces takes you behind the scenes to learn more about particular items in the collection.
 A simple and cost effective way to do this would be by using Periscope video streaming platform.
 Mar Dixon has some useful tips for using Periscope in her blog.

 The Leeds Discovery Centre knew that there were a large amount of weekend activities aimed at families that take place at other museum venues in more accessible locations around the city.
 By concentrating on activities for adults they targeted a different audience to avoid clashing with the ‘competition’.

-The National Media Museum have also found that a targeted approach to attracting your audience brings great results.
+Science and Media Museum have also found that a targeted approach to attracting your audience brings great results.
 Lewis Pollard, Collections Assistant, told us: “Our Learning department run family-focused weekend Learning Tours of Insight, in the collections storage facility.
 These tours are advertised more widely than the weekday curatorial tours and the consistently high attendance numbers ensures great word of mouth advertising from happy families.”

 He suggests you use your social media channels and encourage members of the public to spread the word.
 Link up with other organisations for some reciprocal advertising and reach more people.
 Local Adult Education centres and Children’s Centres may be happy to help you reach their visitors who are keen to try something new.

 …But it could be!
 At Jersey Heritage, tours of the storage centre led to identification of objects and encouraged staff to bring particularly popular objects out of storage for display.
 The National Media Museum, has been running both targeted and flexible events.
 At the flexible events visitors get to define activity based on their interests.
 “Keeping tours informal allows visitors to ask questions and contribute knowledge and anecdotes.
 This ensures no two tours are ever the same.” explained Lewis Pollard, Collections Assistant.